Dartmouth-OpenAV/.github/profile/README.md

 If you download the script to run manually, make sure you launch it within a bash shell.
 Either with `chmod u+x quickstart.sh && ./quickstart.sh` or with `bash quickstart.sh`.

 You can interact with it using the default UI it loads, or via the orchestrator's [collection of web requests](https://raw.githubusercontent.com/Dartmouth-OpenAV/orchestrator/refs/heads/main/orchestrator.collection.json) (with apps like Insomnia or Postman).

+If you use quickstart.sh with a PJLink projector, please make sure the projector has PJLink enabled and if the projector has a PJLink password (often the same as the admin password), please provide the password to quickstart.sh.